beneath-hq/beneath/docs/introduction/sharing-data.md

 ## Better than just an API

 When you give someone (or the public!) access to your streams, they don't just get access through one inadequate API.
 Instead, they get first-class access to all Beneath features for the stream.
-That means log replay and streaming, data warehouse queries, low-latency index lookups, access in the Beneath Terminal, etc.
+That means log replay and streaming, data warehouse queries, low-latency index lookups, access in the Beneath Console, etc.

 ## Don't worry about scalability or costs